devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3197-slack-to-linear-tickets.md

-# Workflow Analysis for Automate Linear Issue Creation from Slack Messages
+# Workflow Analysis for Slack to Linear Ticket Creation

 ## Description
-This workflow automatically creates a new issue in Linear based on a message posted in a designated Slack channel.
-It extracts key information from the Slack message, such as the sender, channel, and message text, and uses it to populate the Linear issue details.
+This workflow automates the creation of Linear tickets from specific Slack messages, ensuring that important discussions or requests in Slack are seamlessly converted into actionable tasks in Linear.

 ## Input Details
-The workflow is triggered by new messages in a specific Slack channel via a Slack Trigger.
+The workflow is triggered by an HTTP POST request, likely from a Slack webhook, containing channel ID, event ID, message text, user ID, and timestamp.

 ## Process Summary
-The workflow starts by listening for new messages in a specified Slack channel.
-It then extracts information about the sender, channel, and message content from the Slack message.
-Next, it constructs a descriptive issue title and body for Linear using the extracted Slack message data.
-Finally, it creates a new issue in Linear with the prepared title and body.
+The workflow receives a Slack message via a webhook.
+It then filters messages based on whether they were posted by a specific user and contain a new thread.
+If the message meets the criteria, it extracts the message text and user information.
+Finally, a new issue is created in Linear with the extracted message content and Slack user details.

 ## Output Details
-The workflow creates a new issue in Linear with details extracted from the Slack message.
+A new issue is created in Linear with details from the Slack message.